ggandor/lightspeed.nvim/README.md

   behaviour).
 If you would like to set `;` and `,` to repeat the last Lightspeed motion (whether it was s/x or f/t), see `:h lightspeed-custom-mappings`.

-- Note that for s/x motions _the labels will remain available_ even after
-  entering instant-repeat mode.
+Note that for s/x motions the labels will remain available during the whole time, even after entering instant-repeat mode.

 #### Dot-repeat